NPR cancels 4 podcasts amid major layoffs

 "We literally are fighting to secure the future of NPR at this very moment by restructuring our cost structure.
 It's that important," NPR chief executive John Lansing said in an interview.
 "It's existential."

 Lansing said the network sought to protect its core public service mission of journalism while preserving what he calls its "North Star."
-That is his push to ensure the network has a bigger and broader audience base in the future, rooted in younger and more diverse listeners, readers and consumers.
+Since joining NPR four years ago, Lansing has pushed to ensure the network has a bigger and broader audience base, rooted in younger and more diverse listeners, readers and consumers who will serve as the next generation of NPR supporters.

-Those laid off are likely to include some familiar NPR voices.
-The network has not made any specific announcements, however, choosing instead to let those affected decide how to tell people of their departures.
+A number of long-time NPR staffers have chosen to leave.
+Some familiar voices are among them, including Senior European Correspondent Sylvia Poggioli, who has been with NPR for 41 years.
+The network has not made any specific announcements, however, choosing instead to let those departing decide how to share the news.

 Lansing said that executives moved quickly as the scope of the problems became more evident — NPR in November froze most vacant positions and sharply reduced travel — so a full strategic overhaul was not possible.
 But the network is unifying its newsroom and programming division, which makes most of NPR's podcasts.
 Lansing said the current separation artificially cleaved NPR's journalism and editorial creations.